 GeneCards Summary for RXRA Gene

 RXRA (Retinoid X Receptor Alpha) is a Protein Coding gene.
-Diseases associated with RXRA include X-Linked Adrenal Hypoplasia Congenita.
-Among its related pathways are Development Ligand-independent activation of ESR1 and ESR2 and RNA Polymerase II Transcription Initiation And Promoter Clearance.
+Diseases associated with RXRA include X-Linked Adrenal Hypoplasia Congenita and Recessive Dystrophic Epidermolysis Bullosa.
+Among its related pathways are Nuclear Receptor transcription pathway and Pyruvate metabolism and Citric Acid (TCA) cycle.
 GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and protein heterodimerization activity.
 An important paralog of this gene is RXRG.

 UniProtKB/Swiss-Prot for RXRA Gene